-&lt;sup>5 This is now incorporated into Section 3 of the IFS
+3 This is now incorporated into Section 3 of the IFS

-&lt;sup>6 This is now incorporated in Appendix 2 of the IFS
+4 This is now incorporated in Appendix 2 of the IFS

-Local Plan 2036 and a revised CIL Charging Schedule will be published.
-Consequently, the Council's 123 List will be carried forward as the Council's Infrastructure List until such time it is reviewed as part of the forthcoming review of CIL or any alternative arrangements introduced by the Government's Planning for the Future White Paper (published August 2020).
+Local Plan 2038 and a revised CIL Charging Schedule will be published.
+Consequently, the Council's 123 List will be carried forward as the Council's Infrastructure List until such time it is reviewed as part of the forthcoming review of CIL or any alternative arrangements introduced by any potential reform of the planning system by the Government.